Logos and uniforms of the New York Jets: Throwbacks and special uniforms

-In 1993 the Jets became the first NFL team to wear a "throwback" uniform, for a home game against the Cincinnati Bengals celebrating the 25th anniversary of the 1968 championship team.
-The jersey and pants mimicked the 1963-77 design, although the team wore its regular green helmets with a white-outlined version of the 1965-77 logo decal, and the jerseys used the 1972 numeral font and thin serif block lettering for the players' names.
+In 1993 the Jets became the first NFL team to wear a "throwback" uniform, for a home game on November 21 against the Cincinnati Bengals celebrating the 25th anniversary of the 1968 championship team.
+The jersey and pants mimicked the 1963-77 design, although the team wore its regular green helmets with a white-outlined version of the 1965-77 logo decal, and the jerseys used the 1972 Champion numeral font and thin serif block lettering for the players' names.
 Although it was a home game, the team wore white jerseys as it had done in Super Bowl III.
 In 1994, as part of the NFL's 75th Anniversary celebration, the Jets wore both home and road versions of this uniform in select games, again using their regular green helmets with the 1965-77 logo but with two parallel white stripes down the center, and a jersey patch by the player's left shoulder commemorating the NFL's 75th anniversary.

 On October 14, 2007, the Jets celebrated their origin with a special Titans Throwback Day, a home game against the Philadelphia Eagles.
 The uniforms combined elements of the 1960 and 1961-62 uniforms, with navy blue helmets and jerseys, old gold serif numerals and helmet stripes, gold and white shoulder stripes, and gold pants with blue and white stripes on each side.
 The Jets wore these uniforms once more in December against the Miami Dolphins at Dolphin Stadium.

 The Titans uniforms made another appearance in 2008; originally scheduled for the home opener against the Patriots, the throwback dates were changed to the second and third home games, against the Arizona Cardinals and Cincinnati Bengals, respectively.
 Later that season, on October 26 the Jets honored the 1968 championship team by displaying a commemorative 40th anniversary Super Bowl III patch on their left chest.

 Jets players wearing the white Titans throwback uniforms in 2009.

 In 2009, as part of the NFL's celebration of the 50th season for the original eight teams of the American Football League, the Jets wore their blue Titans uniforms in a home game against the Tennessee Titans, who dressed as the 1960 Houston Oilers, on September 27, 2009.
 The Jets also introduced a white-jersey version of the Titans throwbacks, with navy blue numerals and navy and gold shoulder stripes.
 The Jets wore these against the Raiders in Oakland on October 25, 2009, and again against the Miami Dolphins at home on November 1.
 Throughout the 2009 season, the Jets' jerseys featured their 50th anniversary patch; the Titans throwbacks also bore a commemorative AFL patch.
 Those throwbacks did not make an appearance in 2010 but were re-introduced a year later for a home game against the Jacksonville Jaguars.
 After that the NFL adopted a "one-helmet" rule as part of its concussion protocol, which precluded teams from using "throwback" helmets requiring a different-colored helmet shell until the rule was lifted in 2022.